sebastian-szymczak/Electricity-Trading-Performance-Dashboard/README.md

           return
           if (MAX(rtee[price]) = x, x, BLANK())

-  (c) DKR (Daily Settlement Rate) - the parameter determined as the average price of the last 10 transactions (or less if there were fewer transactions) on a given   day.
+  (c) DKR (Daily Clearing Price) - the parameter determined as the average price of the last 10 transactions (or less if there were fewer transactions) on a given   day.

           dkr = LASTNONBLANKVALUE('calendar'[date],
                     CALCULATE(